pykeen/pykeen/docs/source/tutorial/first_steps.rst

 If the model weight names have changed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You will likely see an exception like this one:
+You will likely see an exception similar to this one:

 .. code-block:: python